AP sources: 6 C-USA schools apply for AAC membership | Times Leader

 The American Athletic Conference’s latest rebuild leaves Conference USA in a precarious position.

-Six schools from Conference USA — UAB, UTSA, Rice, North Texas, Charlotte and Florida Atlantic — have applied for membership with the American and are expected to be accepted by the end of the week, according to two people with knowledge of the process who spoke with The Associated Press.
+Six schools from C-USA — UAB, UTSA, Rice, North Texas, Charlotte and Florida Atlantic — have applied for membership with the American and are expected to be accepted by the end of the week, according to two people with knowledge of the process who spoke with The Associated Press.

 An announcement could come as soon as Thursday.
 The people spoke to AP on condition of anonymity Wednesday because the league was not yet prepared to make its expansion plans public.

-The shuffling is part of the fallout stemming from the latest round of conference realignment that kicked off this summer when .
-The ripple effects of that are now being felt across the country.
+The shuffling is part of the fallout from the latest round of conference realignment kicked off this summer when .
+The ripple effects are now being felt across the country.

 The American was in the market for new members after three of its most successful schools — Cincinnati, Houston and Central Florida — announced in September they